Periodontal Treatment in Miami, FL

 Procedures Performed by Periodontist in Miami

-At Biscayne Wellness Center in Miami, more advanced periodontal procedures are performed by Dr. Sasan Sani.
-Dr. Sani graduated with a certificate of specialization from the Nova Southeastern University Post Graduate Periodontology Department and is a diplomat of the American Board of Periodontology.
-Dr. Sani feels that “The key to successful dental treatment is based on a collaborative team effort between the Patient, General Practitioner, and Periodontist.”
-Dr. Sani is available to perform any of the following procedures.
+At Biscayne Wellness Center in Miami, more advanced periodontal procedures are performed by Dr. Derek Haber.
+Dr. Haber graduated with a certificate of specialization from the University of Florida Post Graduate Periodontology Department.
+Dr. Haber feels that “The key to successful dental treatment is based on a collaborative team effort between the Patient, General Practitioner, and Periodontist.”
+Dr. Haber is available to perform any of the following procedures.

 - Dental Implants